 Unsurprisingly, the atmosphere at the set is relatively competitive.
 When asked about whether their colleges were supportive one interviewee responded: “Not particularly sadly – they are competitors after all.”
 Another added: “Peers tend to sympathise but not much support.”
 However, the more senior members of the chambers tend to be kindly: “Leaders offer constructive support if you want to bounce ideas (subject to conflicts).”
 There also seems to be a shift towards making a more supportive atmosphere: “We are trying to branch out more with female support groups, mentoring and more regular training and social events.”
 Currently the social life at Monckton isn’t great mainly due to the “all-consuming work of the bar”.
 Another problem contributing to the lack of social atmosphere at the office is that many choose work from home to “avoid wasting time on the commute”.
 This is common across the bar.

-With a revenue growth of 34% in 2016, Monckton is certainly ambitious.
+With a revenue growth of over a third in recent years, Monckton is certainly ambitious.
 “The two joint heads of chambers have brought a much needed more commercial outlook,” we are told.